gnes-ai/gnes/README.md

 On the right side of the above table, you can see how the actual data flow looks like.
 There is an additional component `gRPCFrontend` automatically added to the workflow, it allows you to feed the data and fetch the result via gRPC protocol through port `5566`.

 Now it's time to run!
-[GNES board](https://board.gnes.ai) can automatically generate a starting script/config based on the YAML config you give.
-As a cloud-native application, GNES requires an **orchestration engine** to coordinate all micro-services.
-We support Kubernetes, Docker Swarm and shell-based multi-process.
-Let's see what the generated script looks like in this case.
+[GNES board](https://board.gnes.ai) can automatically generate a starting script/config based on the YAML config you give, saving troubles of writing them on your own.

 <p align="center">
 <a href="https://gnes.ai">